Nervosys/Botnix/docs/packages/fuse.section.md

 support for additional filesystems not supported by the kernel.

 In general, FUSE software are primarily developed for Linux but many of them can also run on macOS.
-Nixpkgs supports FUSE packages on macOS, but it requires [macFUSE](https://osxfuse.github.io) to be installed outside of Nix. macFUSE currently isn't packaged in Nixpkgs mainly because it includes a kernel extension, which isn't supported by Nix outside of Botnix.
+Botpkgs supports FUSE packages on macOS, but it requires [macFUSE](https://osxfuse.github.io) to be installed outside of Nix. macFUSE currently isn't packaged in Botpkgs mainly because it includes a kernel extension, which isn't supported by Nix outside of Botnix.

 If a package fails to run on macOS with an error message similar to the